This honey mustard pork tenderloin is an easy recipe and the slow cooker makes cooking a breeze.

 - 1 tablespoon cold water

-- Wash and trim (see how to trim a pork tenderloin, below) the pork and pat dry with paper towels.
+- Wash and trim the pork and pat dry with paper towels.
 Sprinkle the pork tenderloins lightly with salt and pepper.

 - Place the pork in the slow cooker.